SabihaMajumder/Inferring-critical-thresholds/README.md

 3. An R code (calculate_CP.R) to calculate driver value where spatial indicators are maximum for each coarse graining length.

-## Real Data
+## REAL DATA ANALYSES
+The real data analyses is done across different software and resources including Google Engine Engine, QGIS, and R.
+The following are the steps that can be followed to obtain critical points/thresholds from real data.

+## Obtaining the data
+The data for EVI for each box is accessed from GEE and downloaded to the hard-disk for further processing.
+The other datasets are obtained from various sources and directly accessed in QGIS/R. See the Section 3.2 in Methods, 'Application of our method to real data' for more information on where the data were retrieved from.

 Processing of data in QGIS:
 ### Creating the transects
 Transects can be created using the Layer / Create Layer / New Shapefile Layer.
 Using the toggle option a new polygon corresponding to the desired location and dimension of the transect can be made.
+Ensure that the transect is a closed polygon.

 ### Clipping the EVI data to the transects
-Raster / Extraction / Clipper
+The EVI raster corresponds to data at the box-scale.
+To obtain EVI data for the transect, read the EVI raster and the shapefile into QGIS, then perform: Raster / Extraction / Clipper (clip to the mask, which in this case is the transect shapefile)
-This can then be read into R and matlab for further analyses / plotting
+This can then be read into R and matlab for further analyses / plotting.

 ### Creating the polygons for the 100 mm rainfall bins
 Read the raster for the mean annual rainfall.
 Use Raster Calculator to obtain the pixels that fall within the desired data range.
+To do this, use '(MAR >= 1000) AND (MAR <= 1100)' (MAR = rastre for mean annual rainfall).
+Pixels that are TRUE for this condition are given a value 1, while those that do not meet the condition are given a value 0.
+Convert into a polygon (Raster / Conversion / Polygonise)
-Convert this into a polygon, select the pixels of interest and save separately.
+Select the region of interest and save as shapefile (Save as)

-###Code to generate histograms (by Krishnapriya Tamma)
+## Code to generate histograms (by Krishnapriya Tamma)
-1. An R code (Histograms.R) to generate histograms from EVI data for each 100 mm rainfall bin.
+An R code (Histograms.R) to generate histograms from EVI data for each 100 mm rainfall bin.
 The EVI data can be obtained from QGIS.
-Before the next step, make transects and obtain EVI/Elevation/Slope/Aspect/Soil data for the transects as described above (Step 1 and 2 of 'Processing data in QGIS')
+Before the next step, make transects and obtain EVI/Elevation/Slope/Aspect/Soil data for the transects as described above (Step 1 and 2 of 'Processing data in QGIS').

-2. Code to convert csv to txt file (by Sabiha Majumder)

-3. A matlab code (csvTodat_matrices.m) to order the data such that moving window analyses can be carried out.

-4. Code to calculate spatial indicators (coarse_grained_indicators.cpp)
+## Code to generate the state diagrams (phase diagrams) (by Krishnapriya Tamma)
+An R code (Code_to_generate_EVIfrequencies_phaseDiagram.R) to obtain the frequencies of the different EVI bins for each of the 100mm rainfall bins.
+This helps generate the csv file corresponding to 'PhaseDiagramFrequencies_25pc_Australia.csv' which is used in the R code below to actually generate the phase diagram.

-5. Code to generate the state diagrams (by Krishnapriya Tamma) An R code (PhaseDiagram.R) to use the frequency of EVI in each rainfall bin to generate the state diagrams as depicted in the paper.
+An R code (PhaseDiagram.R) to use the frequency of EVI in each rainfall bin to generate the state diagrams as depicted in the paper.
 This file includes code to plot the modes.

+We also include a code () to generate the modes that are included in the phase diagram.

+## Code to calculate the spatial variance and autocorrelation-lag 1 from the real data/transects
+Includes
+     - Code to convert csv to txt file (by Sabiha Majumder)
+     - A matlab code (csvTodat_matrices.m) to order the data such that moving window analyses can be carried out.
+     - Code to calculate spatial indicators (coarse_grained_indicators.cpp)